-Yautía (Taro Root) and Yuca (Cassava) are root vegetables in a warm vinaigrette.
-A staple growing up in our Puerto Rican home.
-Viandas! – a root vegetable dish, including Potatoes and ñame (true Yam), served with Plantains or Guineos (Green Bananas) topped with Avocado and Pre-Vegan served with Bacalao (salted dried cod fish) or Hard Boiled Eggs.
-A simple dish drizzled with Olive Oil and fresh red onions, sliced thin.
-Yautía it’s healthy and low fat, taro root, is easily digestible.
+Yautía (Taro Root) and Yuca (Cassava) en escabeche – are root vegetables in a warm vinaigrette.
+This was a staple growing up in our Puerto Rican home.
+Viandas! – a root vegetable dish, including potatoes and ñame (true Yam), served with plantains or guineos (green bananas) topped with avocado and when we were pre-Vegan it was also served with bacalao (salted dried cod fish) or hard-boiled eggs.
+A simple dish drizzled with olive oil and fresh red onions, sliced thin.
+Yautía are healthy and low fat, and this taro root is easily digestible.
 It’s a complex carb with Vitamins A, C and Iron.
 Yuca should be quartered to expose and remove the woody core.
-Technically speaking the core can be toxic uncooked.
-It’s easiest to remove the core before cooking.
-It’s not dangerous, however, when cooked.
+Technically speaking, the core can be toxic uncooked.
+However, it is not dangerous when cooked and it is easiest to remove the core before cooking.
 Verduras with Olive Oil is so simple and a favorite of mine.
 I really do love Yuca fries also.
-My husband and I went to Puerto Rico three years ago and ate at this restaurant in San Juan – their Yuca fries were to die for.
+When my husband and I last went to Puerto Rico, we ate at a restaurant in San Juan that had the most delicious yuca fries – they were to die for.

 3 Yautía (red), peeled and chopped

 4 Sm.-Med.
 Gold Potatoes

 ½ Red Onion, sliced thin

 ½ Cup – 1 Cup Green Olives, stuffed with red peppers

 -Peel and Chop – Yautía, Yuca and Potatoes.
 Slice ends off Plantains and slice down from end to end.